genepi-freiburg/metaGWASmanager/README.md

 C) **Create Summary Statistics** and **Collect & Upload results**.

-The SAs will then run the ***04-postprocess-results.sh*** script, which investigate the different log files generated during the association process to ensure the successful execution of each GWAS.
+The SAs will then run the ***04-postprocess-results.sh*** script, which investigates the different log files generated during the association process to ensure the successful execution of each GWAS.
 It also produces tailored summary tables for each association analysis.

 ```{r, eval=FALSE}